websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/related-products-up-sells-and-cross-sells.md

 ## Adding a New Product Relation Type

-More Product Relation types may be added as necessary.
-This includes intangibles such as warranties.
+Product Relation types can be added as necessary.
+This includes intangible products, such as warranties.
 To add a new Product Relation:

 1. Go to the _Global Applications_ menu → _Control Panel_ → _System Settings_.
 1. Click _Catalog_ in the _Commerce_ section.